andrew-op/Downtime/game1_npc_dialogue_trees.md

 *Leans back in chair*

 "Tell you what - you bring me a sugar-free Red Bull from that vending machine, and I'll share what 30 years in IT taught me."

 *Gestures at the vending machine*

-"I'd get it myself, but I'm comfortable here.
-And broke until my pension check comes in."
+"I'd get it myself, but I'm a bit short on cash at the moment."

 *Sips his coffee*